220.127.116.11 Sharers provisions for RA

 Example: Jenny rents her house for herself and her recipient child Louise.
 Because they have Adam as a sub-tenant, the sharer provisions apply to all of them.

-If a single parent shares accommodation with one or more INDEPENDENT children who receive a wage or salary, then all occupants are classed as sharers.
+If a single parent shares accommodation with 1 or more INDEPENDENT children who receive a wage or salary, then all occupants are classed as sharers.

 Act reference: SSAct section 5A Single person sharing accommodation